-Province at China virus’s center lets some companies reopen
+Province at center of China virus lets some companies reopen

 That jolted global auto, smartphone and other brands that look to China as a manufacturing center and a major market.

-In high-risk areas of Hubei outside Wuhan, businesses that supply food and daily necessities, freight handling and some other services will be allowed to resume, the statement said.
+In high-risk areas of Hubei province outside Wuhan, businesses that supply food and daily necessities, freight handling and some other services will be allowed to resume, the statement said.
 It did not say when restrictions on other industries might end.

 Even in low-risk areas, businesses such as cinemas, hair salons and karaoke bars “will not resume until the epidemic situation is resolved,” the statement said.